COVID-19 pandemic in Chile: Postponement of elections

+Economy

+Unemployment related to the pandemic is believed to be the cause of a surge of illegal mining in Chile observed in 2020.

 Wildlife

 In a 2020 a series of rare sightings of pumas in the streets of the periphery of Santiago, Chile, were reported.
 Three pumas were sighted in late March–early April of which two were captured.
-In September a group of three pumas, including a cub and his mother were sighted in a Precordilleran neighbourhood of Las Condes.
+In September a group of three pumas, including a cub and his mother were sighted in a Precordilleran neighborhood of Las Condes.
 As of 5 October Servicio Agrícola y Ganadero and the National Zoo had captured ten pumas in Santiago.
 Also on 5 October, the Ministry of Housing and Urban Planning and the Ministry of Agriculture launched a guide on "what to do and don't do" during and after puma sightings in cities.

 According to Juan Valenzuela, sub-director of Servicio Agrícola y Ganadero in Santiago Metropolitan Region there are two hypotheses to explain the sightings.
 The first one is that pumas have moved into the city as a result of the lockdowns enforced due to the spread of the COVID-19 pandemic in Chile.
 A second hypothesis relates the sightings of pumas to a scarcity of food in their usual territories.

 The sightings were part of a worldwide phenomenon of sightings of usually shy wildlife in urban areas during the COVID-19 pandemic.